hzi-bifo/phylogeo-tools/README.md

 bin/alignment-filter -a example/3/a.aln -i example/3/ids.txt -f "{1}|{2}|{0}" -p > out
 ```

+Instead of filtering by ids, the fasta file could be filtered with names (the item starting with "hCov-19/...").
+For that `-by name` should be added to the arguments.

+If the items we want to be printed in the description of each sequence is not provided in the fasta file, it could be extracted from the metadata file.
+For this `-d metadata` should be added to the arguments.

 ## Build mutation samples files
 Given a tree file and an alignment, we can infer internal node's genomic sequences.
 Then based on these sequences